svarukala/teams-provision/README.md

 9. Teamify site (app-only) - TBF
 10. Create 1000 Teams (app-only)

+Note: Option 8 and 9 are yet to be finished

 # Register Azure AD App
 1. Use the sample here https://docs.microsoft.com/en-us/graph/tutorials/dotnet?tabs=aad to create Azure AD App registration for a C# Console Application